STATS 7200A - Masters Project in Statistics A - Part 1

-Course Code STATS 7200A Course Masters Project in Statistics A - Part 1 Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Available for Study Abroad and Exchange N Restrictions MMaSc students only Course Description Students undertake a detailed study under the guidance of a supervisor and document their work in the form of a thesis.
+Course Code STATS 7200A Course Masters Project in Statistics A - Part 1 Coordinating Unit Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Available for Study Abroad and Exchange N Restrictions MMaSc students only Course Description Students undertake a detailed study under the guidance of a supervisor and document their work in the form of a thesis.
 The topic of the project is decided by the supervisor in conjunction with the student.
 Students not only increase their discipline knowledge, but develop critical analysis and technical writing skills that are highly useful for many occupations and essential for postgraduate research degrees.

 No information currently available.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will have

 1. Demonstrated familiarity with research in an area of statistical.